mkerekes1427/fake_bird_dataset/README.md

 There are three tables: observations, bird_species, and areas.
 The observations table is the main table and has an observation id, bird_id, and area_id, which link to the ids in the bird_species and areas tables.
 I decided to upload my MySQL script file which contains all the queries I run, and I uploaded the outputs of each query too, contained within this repository for you to see the results of each output.

+The observations table had close to 8400 records, with 301 unique observation ids.

 I'd like to shoutout Alex the Analyst and his YouTube channel for inspiring me to have the idea of writing my own MySQL scripts for the sake of portfolio experience.